volkamerlab/KinFragLib/README.md

     3.1.
 Notebooks covering the full analyses regarding the fragment and combinatorial libraries as described in the corresponding paper.
     3.2.
-Notebooks providing a custom filtering framework to reduce the fragment library size.
+WIP: Notebooks providing a custom filtering framework to reduce the fragment library size.

 Please find detailed description of files in `data/` and `notebooks/` in the folders' `README` files.